The roles and responsibilities of compensation committees may vary based on the type of organization.

 Of course, these are just broad guidelines to follow.
 There will be other aspects to keep in mind — more self-evident, but just as important, such as leadership skills, compatibility between members across the committee, and so on.

-Besides the obvious task of determining compensation packages components, many other elements fall under the purview of the committee.
-The duties and responsibilities attributed to compensation committees fall within different areas and can be divided into several categories, such as:
+Besides the obvious task of determining the company’s compensation programs, many other elements fall under the purview of the compensation committee directors.
+The duties and responsibilities attributed to compensation committees fall within different areas and can be divided into several categories.

-Through careful evaluation of industry standards and the corporation’s own goals, the committee is tasked with drawing a well-documented compensation plan that is then to be recommended to the board of directors.
-Such plans should be reviewed periodically and can include:
+Through careful evaluation of industry standards and the corporation’s own goals, the committee is tasked with drawing a well-documented and holistic compensation plan that is then to be recommended to the board of directors.
+A robust compensation plan should be reviewed periodically and can include:

 Compliance